 To deliver a successful volunteering offer teams in the Council need to have the right infrastructure and capacity in place to ensure volunteers are well informed and organised.
 It is paramount their working environment is safe with good welfare standards and the work of volunteers is worthwhile, valued and supported.

-Volunteering should be accessible to all with an efficient pathway from the initial enquiry to starting.
-Volunteering suitable for all ages, ethnicities, abilities and disabilities and backgrounds is fundamental.
+Volunteering should be accessible to all.
+We aim to offer volunteering opportunities that are suitable for all ages, ethnicity, abilities and disabilities and background.

 Our current volunteering opportunities are below, if you would like to support the following schemes, please click on to the "Fill in an application" option on the the top right hand corner of this page.